-You will most likely receive results of a pregnancy test around two weeks after your egg collection.
+You will most likely receive results of a pregnancy test around two weeks after your embryo transfer.
 This time period is often referred to as the two week wait.
 (See our best tips for surviving the two week wait after infertility treatment.)
 On the day of your pregnancy test, you will most likely have a blood (or potentially urine) test to detect the level of human chorionic gonadotropin (hCG).

 Unfortunately, not all embryos develop normally and some pregnancies end in miscarriage.
 Your reproductive endocrinologist will follow the hCG blood levels early in the pregnancy, followed by one or two ultrasounds at between six and 10 weeks of pregnancy.

 Whatever the outcome of your fertility treatment, it’s very important to stay on all prescribed medication and follow your doctor’s instructions.
-A normal pregnancy will be followed until approximately 10 weeks gestation at the IVF clinic, at which time you will be referred to a regular obstetrician for prenatal care.
+A normal pregnancy will be followed until approximately 8 to 10 weeks gestation at the IVF clinic, at which time you will be referred to a regular obstetrician for prenatal care.